 Whether it’s a notch, or a slider or a hole punch display, brands came up with these concepts just to give a bezel-free experience.
 Compared to Notch, the screen real estate is higher in hole punch, but you might feel the same distraction.
 As of now, the hole punch cameras are the extreme left, meaning the time, notifications, and signal strength indication is right next to each other.

 You might also feel a little trouble when accessing the notification bar because you know, Android supports notch, but not the Infinity-O or the Hole punch.
 Anyway, unless the OEMs come up with a groundbreaking tech that covers the camera with the pixels when not in use, I feel, the design changes are just a temporary solution.

 Also, isn’t Apple supposed to be an innovative-driver? but now, things are upside down.
-Should we expect an iPhone with hole punch display?
+Should we expect an iPhone with the hole-punch display?
 Well, we’ve to wait for the leaks.